 The Canadian Payments Association (CPA) operates under the brand name of Payments Canada.
 For legal purposes we continue to use CPA (or the Association) in all information related to rules, by-laws and standards.

 The Canadian Payments Act (CP Act) sets out the legal framework for the CPA, including its mandate, the types of organizations eligible for membership, the role of the Board of Directors, and oversight responsibilities of the Minister of Finance.

 The Payment Clearing and Settlement Act assigns the Bank of Canada responsibility for overseeing clearing and settlement systems for the purpose of controlling systemic risk or payments system risk.
-The Large Value Transfer System (LVTS) has been designated as systemically important under this Act and the Automated Clearing Settlement System (ACSS) has been designated a prominent payment system, so we’re also subject to oversight from the Governor of the Bank of Canada for the LVTS and ACSS.
+Lynx — Canada’s high-value payment system — has been designated as systemically important under this Act and the Automated Clearing Settlement System (ACSS) has been designated a prominent payment system, so we’re also subject to oversight from the Governor of the Bank of Canada for the Lynx and ACSS.

 Memoranda of Understanding (MOUs)

 The CPA has MOUs with both the Department of Finance and the Bank of Canada to ensure that all parties are meeting their respective statutory responsibilities.